waldrain/waldrain.github.io/pv.md

 ## Battery Charge vs Consumption

 Measurements comparing battery charge state with the kWh consumed in the 220 V AC circuit.

-Starting 2021-07-19 after installing the second charger for the roof ridge panels, I also added the total kWh produced by the two chargers attached to the four roof ridge panels facing east `E` and the four balcony roof ones facing south `S`.

 Battery loss versus gain over day and power consumption over night:

 <table class="r">